DaCaseo/mcwr/README.md

 ### THIS DOES NOT WORK YET, DO NOT USE IT
 MCWR is a minecraft server wrapper written in rust.
 It aims to have as simple and concise syntax as possible while still being reasonably feature complete.

+**At the moment the only feature is downloading paper server jars, I'm not really sure how to continue with this so I'll leave in this state until I can figure out solutions for running the server as a child.

 ## Installation

 #### Requirements